 - If you are still finding it difficult to get into a regular writing habit, consider attending a writing retreat. - Ensure you know the standards required for your thesis.
-Become an expert proof reader! - Prepare as best you can for the viva examination. - Continue to build a plan for your career post-degree. - Although this can be a stressful time, do still plan for breaks and taking time out for yourself.
+Become an expert proof reader! - Prepare as best as you can for the viva examination. - Continue to build a plan for your career post-degree. - Although this can be a stressful time especially in the aftermath of COVID-19 restriction regimes do still plan for breaks and taking time out for yourself.